mbozyurt/mbozyurt/README.md

 ## What I work on

 ### Desktop applications and 3D visualization
-I develop desktop tools that remain responsive while processing and visualizing large datasets.
+I develop desktopand web-baset tools that remain responsive while processing and visualizing large datasets.
 This includes rendering models with millions of triangles, interactive 3D tools, and keeping UI threads clean under intensive workloads.

-### Geometry, meshing, and file interoperability
-A significant part of my work involves CAD and mesh pipelines:
-- STEP / UNV / MSH parsing and validation
-- Format conversions and consistency checks
-- Surface- and part-level analysis workflows

-The focus is on robustness, correctness, and reproducibility.

 ### Frontend development and UI/UX designs
 Alongside desktop development, I also build frontend applications where usability and performance matter: